 What about the gifts you receive from family members?

 What would you need to present as evidence to prove that a gift was made to you individually rather than to you and your spouse?
 I suppose that it would need to be a testimony.
 While it may not be possible to get Aunt Ada to come to your trial and testify as a witness that she did indeed gift that dinette set to you as an individual (given that it was a wedding present), you may be able to get your third cousin to testify that the bass boat he gifted you was for you alone since he didn't know that you were married.
-Otherwise, I don't know what sort of evidence would exist to show the mindset of the gift giver- other than their testimony.
+Otherwise, I don't know what evidence would exist to show the mindset of the gift giver- other than their testimony.

 Would your testimony be enough to show that something was a gift and not a sale of goods?